Last Updated on February 27, 2021 by Julia Wilson

 Cryosurgery for tumours/lesions:

-- Premedication is given before treatment to sedate and calm the cat.
+- Premedication is given before the treatment to sedate and calm the cat.

 - It will be necessary to shave the area before treatment to enable the veterinarian to target the area.